8. Internationaler Weißstorchzensus 2024

 Weißstorchnester in der Extremadura - Foto: Frank Derer

 Aus insgesamt 55 Ländern im gesamten Verbreitungsgebiet des Weißstorchs gab es positive Rückmeldungen auf unseren Aufruf zur Teilnahme am Zensus.
-Bis jetzt (04.06.2025) liegen endgültige Ergebnisse aus 41 Ländern vor.
-Aus weiteren acht Ländern gibt es vorläufige Zahlen.
+Bis jetzt (22.10.2025) liegen endgültige Ergebnisse aus 48 Ländern vor.
+Aus weiteren drei Ländern gibt es vorläufige Zahlen.

-Insgesamt sechs Länder haben noch keine Zahlen vorgelegt, darunter Länder mit großen Populationen des Weißstorchs, wie Polen, Litauen oder Frankreich.
+Insgesamt vier Länder haben noch keine Zahlen vorgelegt, darunter Länder mit großen Populationen des Weißstorchs, wie Polen oder Rumänien.
 Spanien beteiligt sich am Zensus mit einer Zählung 2025.
-Bulgarien und Russland benötigt zwei Jahre für die Erfassungen.
-Dennoch können wir anhand der vorliegenden Daten vorläufige Ergebnisse vorstellen, ohne dass wir sie diskutieren können.
-Diese Diskussion wird dann erfolgen, wenn die Gesamtergebnisse des Zensus vollständig vorliegen.
+Russland benötigt zwei Jahre für die Erfassungen.
+Wir können anhand der vorliegenden Daten vorläufige Ergebnisse vorstellen.
+Eine Diskussion dieser Ergebnisse wird erfolgen, wenn die Gesamtergebnisse des Zensus vollständig vorliegen.

 Ergebnisse

 Die aktuell vorliegenden Ergebnisse des 8.
 Internationalen Weißstorchzensus sind der Abb.
-1 und unten als PDF zum Download vorliegenden Tabelle zu entnehmen.
-Für die gelb unterlegten Länder liegen lediglich vorläufige Ergebnisse vor.
-Es handelt sich dabei um Meldungen der vorläufigen Daten durch die nationale Koordination, um Daten aus dem Jahr 2023 (Iran) oder um eigene Hochrechnungen, aufgrund uns vorliegender Teilzählungen (Algerien, Estland).
+1 und Tab.
+1 zu entnehmen.
+Für die in der Karte gelb unterlegten Länder liegen lediglich vorläufige Ergebnisse vor.
+Es handelt sich dabei um Meldungen der vorläufigen Daten durch die nationale Koordination, bzw. um Daten aus dem Jahr 2023 (Iran).

 Die Zählungen des 8.
 Internationalen Weißstorchzensus ermöglichen uns das Bild der aktuellen Verbreitung des Weißstorchs zu vervollständigen.
-Libyen nahm 2024 erstmals am Internationalen Weißstorchzensus teil.
-So wurde bekannt, dass im Nordosten des Landes, in den Provinzen Al-Jabel und Al-Akhder, eine Population von 758 Weißstorchpaaren besteht.
+So nahm Libyen 2024 erstmals am Internationalen Weißstorchzensus teil.
+Dabei wurde bekannt, dass im Nordosten des Landes, in den Provinzen Al-Jabel und Al-Akhder, eine Population von 758 Weißstorchpaaren besteht.
 Bisher ging man nur von wenigen Paaren in Libyen (2004 ca. 25 HPa) aus.

 Auch Großbritannien gehört mittlerweile zum Verbreitungsgebiet des Weißstorchs.
 2024 brüteten insgesamt 30 HPa im Land, die aus einem Wiedereinbürgerungsprojekt in Südengland stammen.

 In Abb.
-1 nicht dargestellt ist das kleine Brutvorkommen in Südafrika, das 2024 nur aus zwei Paaren bestand.
+1 nicht dargestellt ist das kleine Brutvorkommen in Südafrika, dass 2024 nur aus zwei Paaren bestand.

 Trends seit 2014